nxrighthere/ENet-CSharp/README.md

 `ENet-Unity` contains script with native libraries for the Unity.

+It's highly recommended to delete a folder with binaries instead of replacing it to upgrade.

 These packages are provided only for traditional platforms: Windows, Linux, and macOS (x64).

 Supported OS versions: